 Spacious open-plan living/dining area with floor to ceiling windows offering a stunning aspect over the harbour and seascape.
 The patio doors open up onto a small balcony for warmer days.
 The living area features two comfortable double sofas, Freeview TV with DVD, radio/CD player.
 A selection of indoor games, books, DVDs and videos are provided.
 There is a dining table with seating for six.

-The modern kitchen is well equipped for holiday living with electric oven and hob, microwave, fridge with icebox, dishwasher and washer/dryer.
+The modern kitchen is well equipped for holiday living with electric oven and hob, microwave, fridge, dishwasher and washer/dryer.

 There is no private outside space.

 A travel cot, highchair and stair gate are available on request.
 There are beach games, a windbreak, buckets, spades and fishing nets available for use by guests.

 One well-behaved dog is welcome with a charge of £10.

 Bed linen and towels are included and a hairdryer is provided in the master bedroom.
 Guest toiletries are also provided.

 Wi-Fi is available.
 Mobile coverage is good on most networks.